Overview of all opportunities

 Kenzi Valentyn Vision Research Awards (Annual)

 In honor of a remarkable young woman whose family has been integral in research fundraising, each fall semester we offer multiple $7500 grants to advance vision research in McPherson ERI member labs, to augment professional development, and to provide grant writing experience to trainees.
 The application period for these awards opens each year on September 1st, with a submission deadline in the latter half of October.
-Click here for more details.
+Click here for more information.

 Distinguished Paper Awards (Annual)

-Funded by our Cycle for Sight event, this award recognizes the outstanding work of our trainees and the breadth and depth of research conducted by MERI member laboratories.Click here for more details.
+Funded by our Cycle for Sight event, this award recognizes the outstanding work of our trainees and the breadth and depth of research conducted by MERI member laboratories.
+Each year the application period opens around September, with a deadline November.
+Click here for more details.

 Guidelines & Applications